 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

 The statute that addresses the unlawful transfer of assignment of rights or interest in a motor vehicle is found in Nevada Revised Statute section 205.2747.
-According to the relevant law, any person who is not a party to a lease contract, retail installment contract or security interest, is not permitted to transfer or assign any right of interest in a motor vehicle subject to the contract or security agreement if the contract or agreement prohibits such a transfer to someone not originally in the contract.
+According to the relevant law, any person who is not a party to a lease contract, retail installment contract or security interest, is not permitted to transfer or assign any right or interest in a motor vehicle subject to the contract or security agreement if the contract or agreement prohibits such a transfer to someone not originally in the contract.

-Anyone not party to the contract or security interest is forbidden not only from transferring or assigning a right or interest in a leased vehicle, but is also forbidden from purporting to transfer or assign a right or interest in the vehicle.
+Anyone not parties to the contract or security interest is forbidden not only from transferring or assigning a right or interest in a leased vehicle, but is also forbidden from purporting to transfer or assign a right or interest in the vehicle.
 An individual who disobeys this rule and who transfers or purports to transfer rights or interests could face charges for engaging in the transfer for compensation or any items of value.
 The statute also prohibits anyone from helping, causing, or arranging for another person to violate the rules found within N.R.S.
 205.2747.

 If a defendant violates this rule and attempts to transfer or assign a right or interest in a motor vehicle, the defendant can be charged with a gross misdemeanor offense for the violation.

 If you are facing possible arrest or conviction for unlawful transfer or assignment of rights or interest in a motor vehicle, you should reach out to LV Criminal Defense today for our help.
-A Vegas defense lawyer at our firm can put extensive legal experience with property crimes to work on helping you navigate the criminal justice system.
+A Vegas defense lawyer at our firm can put an extensive legal experience with property crimes to work on helping you navigate the criminal justice system.
 To find out about the ways in which our legal team can assist you in responding to charges of any violations of Chapter 205, including N.R.S.
 205.2747, give us a call today.